medplum/medplum/examples/medplum-demo-bots/src/deduplication/README.md

 - [`find-matching-patients`](./find-matching-patients.ts) - Identifies duplicated Patients and performs a series of steps:
   - Check for the first name, last name, birth date, and zip code.
   - If it's a match, it will check a list to see if it's not on the doNotMatch list
-  - Creates a `RiskAssessment` representing the candidate match
+  - Creates a `RiskAssessment`, with a numeric score, representing the candidate match.
   - Creates a `Task` for a human to review the match
 - [`merge-matching-patients`](./merge-matching-patients.ts) -The other that merges the two Patients into one
   - [Link the Patient records](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#linking-patient-records-in-fhir)